enqueuer-land/enqueuer/README.md

       run-mode:
 Specifies in which execution mode **enqueueuer** will run.
 There are two options, mutually exclusive:
 - *daemon* (default): it will run indefinitely.
 Endlessly.
 As a service.
-When running in daemon mode, it will be waiting for requisitions through those mechanisms listed in *configFile.run-mode.daemon*.
+When running in daemon mode, it will be waiting for runnables through those mechanisms listed in *configFile.run-mode.daemon*.

 - *single-run*:  this is the one that has to be used when your goal is to integrate your pipeline.
 It runs every file that matches the fileNamePattern value sorted in a lexicographical order.
 Once all of the matching files are ran, **enqueuer** ends its execution, compiles a summary and saves it in a file defined in *configFile.run-mode.single-run.output-file* and returns, as status code:
-     - 0, if all requisitions are valid; or
+     - 0, if all runnables are valid; or
-     - 1, if there is at least one invalid requisition.
+     - 1, if there is at least one invalid runnable.

 ```
 outputs:
 ```

 Accepts a list of publishing mechanisms.
-So, every time a new requisition is executed, **enqueuer** publishes through this its result with values like: schema validation, id, its errors list etc. I think some of these [examples](/outputExamples/) may give you an idea.
+So, every time a new runnable is executed, **enqueuer** publishes through this its result with values like: schema validation, id, its errors list etc. I think some of these [examples](/outputExamples/) may give you an idea.

     log-level: